Introduction to Bayesian Data Analysis for Cognitive Science

 ## b_c_trial 0.09 0.01 0.07 0.11

-To do posterior predictive checks for our last example, using brms, we need to do:
+To do posterior predictive checks for our example above using

 pp_check(m2,nsamples=100)+